mortezaataiy/nodejs-tdlib-login-example/README.md

 <a name="test"></a>
 ### Test

-1. Send `/start` in Api bot
+1. Send `/start` in your Api bot (that you set token in config file)
 2. The bot want you to send phone number like this:
 `/send c+123456789012`
 > char 'c' need!

-3. The bot want you to send code like this:
+3. The bot want you to send auth code like this: (The code that Telegram sent you to log in) `/send c12345`
-`/send c12345`
 >char 'c' need!
 (if send code without a char with telegram the code has expired!)

-4. The bot want you to send password like this if needed:
+4. The bot want you to send password like this if needed: (If Two-Step Verification is actived) `/send c12345`
-`/send c12345`
 >char 'c' need!